 - When the IPS is amended in any way, including revisions to investment policy, guidelines or strategies; asset allocation or the inclusion of new asset classes; or when new or unique investment opportunities are to be considered that are not specifically addressed in the IPS;

-- When a chief investment officer, deputy chief investment officer or principal investment officer is hired and the compensation range for these positions is established or revised; or
+- When a chief investment officer, deputy chief investment officer, principal investment officer, investment officer, or other personnel is hired;

 - When real estate and private equity investments are made during the "lame duck" period of the State Treasurer's term, rendering the IAC members fiduciaries in this situation.
 Connecticut Statute requires that the IAC make investment decisions regarding private equity and real estate investments during such a "lame duck" period of a State Treasurer's term of office.

 The IAC is also charged with a review role, regarding compliance with Connecticut statutes concerning the investment of the trust funds as well as compliance with the provisions in the IPS.
 Among the areas that the IAC reviews are:

 - All recommendations for contracts with investment consultants, external money managers, custodians, brokers, legal counsel and other service providers.
 The IAC has up to 45 days to "review and comment" on any proposed contract.

 As an entity that renders advice to the State Treasurer, the IAC focuses on the high-level investment and shareholder policy issues, institutional investment procedures, performance benchmarks and applicable processes that are found in the IPS.
 The IAC is also asked for advice about investment managers, custodian banks, consultants, or others who are considered for providing investment related services to the Office of the State Treasurer, as well as the compensation ranges for such personnel.